AllenInstitute/AllenSDK/doc_template/brain_observatory_nwb.rst

 Because of this structure, you can browse an HDF5 file, and an NWB file, in the same way that you browse the files and folders on your computer.
 Folders can be opened by double-clicking on the folder icon.
 The contents of a 'file' within HDF5, which called a dataset, can be seen by double-clicking it.
-An NWB file has six top-level folders and five top-level datasets.
+An NWB file has seven top-level folders and five top-level datasets.
 In Figure 1, the contents of the 'session_description' dataset is displayed.
-An NWB file is designed to store data from a single experimental session in a single animal.
+An NWB file is designed to store data from a single experimental session on a single animal.
-The session_description dataset provides a quick summary of the information available in the file.
+The `session_description` dataset provides a quick summary of the information available in the file.
 The NWB specification, describing the format and how data is stored, can be downloaded `here <http://github.com/NeurodataWithoutBorders/specification/blob/master/version_1.0.3/nwb_file_format_specification_v1.0.3.pdf>`_.